EliasKotlyar/MED9RamReader/README.md

 Attention: The code is highly experimental and may break your ECU if used incorrectly.

+## Adding new device:

+1. Find a suitable SGO-Binary
+2. Use VagHelperX to idenfitify SA2 Sequence
+3. Insert SA2 Sequence into secaccess.py file
+4. Use functions

 ### Credits
 Most of the code is based on the awesome work of https://github.com/pd0wm/pq-flasher.
 Many thanks!